isomerpages/mci-m3-old/_focus-areas/4-employment-and-employability.md

 COVID-19 has taken a toll on the Malay/Muslim workforce as Singapore rides through the economic impact of the pandemic.
 In order to remain resilient, M³ continues to play an integral role to support the community in ensuring that they can remain employed by having the necessary skillsets and optimising available opportunities.

-Led by Mr Zaqy Mohamad, this focus area launched in October 2020 aims to: <br>
-a.
-Bridge our workers to employment and employability opportunities to meet their immediate needs <br>
-b.
-Enhance the capability of our workforce through skills upgrading and lifelong learning initiatives to enhance their resilience and ensure their employability in the future <br>
+Led by Mr Zaqy Mohamad and launched in October 2020, this focus area aims to bridge our workers to employment and employability opportunities to meet their immediate needs.
+Through this focus area, M³  aims to enhance the capability of our workforce through skills upgrading and lifelong learning initiatives, thereby strengthening their resilience and ensuring their employability in the future.

+This focus area will look towards reaching out to a range of jobseekers from mature jobseekers (40 years and above), PMET jobseekers (mid-career switchers), fresh graduates, young workers and the general community (including the self-employed, vulnerable and low-wage workers).

-c.
-Prepare our current and future workforce to harness employment opportunities in the post COVID landscape and be future ready. <br>
+Together, we will prepare our current and future workforce to harness employment opportunities in the post-COVID landscape and be future ready.

-This fourth focus area will also create outreach to the following target groups:
-(i) Mature Jobseekers (40 years and above), (ii) PMET Jobseekers (mid-career switchers), (iii) Fresh Graduates and Young Workers, (iv) General Community (including the self-employed, vulnerable workers and low-wage workers).

 ### **JUMP Campaign**
 *Bringing various agencies together to tackle Job Opportunities, Upskilling, Mobility (Career) and Professional Development, in order to ensure our Malay/Muslim community remains mobile, agile and progressive in these economic times.*